JaberSalama/Jaber/README.md

 <br> <br>

-<p align="justify">I love Make Teaching To Code and make Awesome stuffs With It.
+<p align="justify">I love Make  Code and make Awesome stuffs With It.
 Through that i learned a lot in my life and i am now establishing myself as a <b> Web Developer</b> Specially i like <b>laravel</b>
 Scikit and Panda</b>.
-So I am a multi language Person you can say But I Really love Working in PHP Laravel and Reactjs as ia am now purely a Web Developer.
+So I am a multi language Person you can say But I Really love Working in PHP Laravel and ia am a Web Developer.

 <b> <b>
 ### A web developer (Laravel) from Gaza: